vladgurgov/1ad4good.org/index.md

 ### Ads are the worst!
 You are tracking my data!

 No we are not.
 Our open source [header bidder](https://github.com/vladgurgov/header-bidder) doesn't collect any data and our creatives don't have any tracking either.
-You can check it by yourself.
+You can check it yourself.

 ### Who is paying for these ads?